-The models approximate subduction in a number of ways: we study only a single initial age for subducting and overriding plates and neglect the effect of upper mantle phase transitions.
-Phase transitions exert a second-order effect on the difference between short- and long-plates, that would mainly enhance the slab buckling and flattening that happens in the models (see e.g. Goes et al., 2017 for a review).
-The effect of plate age was studied by Garel et al. (2014) and Agrusta et al. (2017), who used a similar model set up as we use here but varied the age of subducting and upper plates without varying plate size.
+The models approximate subduction in a number of ways: we study only a single initial age for subducting and overriding plates and neglect the effect of upper-mantle phase transitions.
+Phase transitions exert a second-order effect on the difference between short and long plates, that would mainly enhance the slab buckling and flattening that happens in the models (see, e.g., Goes et al., 2017, for a review).
+The effect of plate age was studied by Garel et al. (2014) and Agrusta et al. (2017), who used a similar model setup as we use here but varied the age of subducting and upper plates without varying plate size.
 These models show that the initial ages of subducting and overriding plates affect the partitioning of plate convergence between trench retreat and subducting plate advance, with a lower contribution of trench retreat for initially younger subducting plates and initially older overriding plates, resulting in a steeper more buckled slab.
 The difference in motion partitioning and resulting slab morphology between our short- and long-plate reference models is similar to the difference between subduction of an initially 100 Myr old and an initially 30-50 Myr old plate (Garel et al., 2014).
 This further emphasises the importance of drag below the plate in the total force balance of our models.

 However, one should also bear in mind the limitations of the 2D setup of the models.
 For 3D plates, there may be more convergent boundary length (and hence slab pull) relative to plate surface area than in the 2D cases.
-This influences the ratio of slab pull to basal drag, which we investigate with some basic analytical calculations for end-member natural subduction systems in the following section.
+This influences the ratio of slab pull to basal drag, which we investigate with some basic analytical calculations for endmember natural subduction systems in the following section.
 Furthermore, in a 3D system mantle flow may be at an angle to the plate advance direction, which will affect the component of velocity used to calculate the drag.
 A more Earth-like 3D system will also include mantle upwelling as well as downwelling flows.
-Upwelling flow, together with the global system of subduction-driven flow can result in driving drag below some plates (e.g. Colli et al., 2014; Stotz et al., 2018; Coltice et al., 2019), and cannot occur in our model setup.
-These complications, as well as local phenomena (e.g. the presence of mantle plumes, lateral variations in slab properties, an imbalance between ridge push and slab pull (Capitanio et al., 2009; Capitanio, 2013)) may result in more complex behaviour than presented in our models.
+Upwelling flow, together with the global system of subductiondriven flow can result in driving drag below some plates (e.g.